HoudiniGraphql/houdini/.changeset/swift-ducks-camp.md

 'houdini': minor
 ---

-config.sourceGlob has been renamed to config.include (to match the new config.exclude) and is optional
+`config.sourceGlob` has been renamed to `config.include` and is now optional.
+Also added `config.exclude` to filter out files matched by `config.include`